Rbfinch/grepq/README.md

 Specifying the `-c` option to the `tune` subcommand will output the matched substrings and their frequencies, ranked from highest to lowest.

 When the patterns file is given in JSON format (specified with the `-j` option), then specifying the `-c`, `--names` and `--json-matches` options to the `tune` subcommand will output the matched substrings and their frequencies in JSON format to a file called `matches.json`, allowing named regex sets and named regex patterns.
 See `examples/regex.json` for an example of a JSON pattern file and `examples/matches.json` for an example of the output of the `tune` subcommand in JSON format.

+>[!NOTE]
+When the count option (-c) is given with the `tune` subcommand, `grepq` will count the number of FASTQ records containing a sequence that is matched, for each matching regex in the pattern file.
+If, however, there are multiple occurrences of a given regex *within a FASTQ record sequence field*, `grepq` will count this as one match.

+When the count option (-c) is not given with the `tune` subcommand, `grepq` provides the total number of matching FASTQ records for the set of regex patterns in the pattern file.

 **6. Supports inverted matching with the `inverted` subcommand**